JohannBlake/gae-microservices/README.md

 Ideally, developers would love to create all of their services within a single IntelliJ project, set some breakpoints, hit Debug and your done.
 In reality, it is much more complex that this and there are a number of solutions posted on how to debug microservices.

+Using the setup as described below, you will be able to run your microservices locally and only have to execute a single gradle task each time you modify your code without having to stop debugging.
+And as a bonus, you can debug your microservices using the exact same urls as you would use on GAE.
+There is no need to use localhost.

-There is a gradle plugin available that does allow you load multiple services into the local dev server that ships as part of the Google Cloud SDK.
+The Google Cloud SDK has a gradle plugin available that does allow you load multiple services into the local web server that ships as part of the Google Cloud SDK.
 The biggest issue with this plugin is that it will create a random port for each service.
 This means that every time you restart debugging, the urls that point to each service have a different port.
 This is a serious issue on several levels.
 If one service needs to communicate with another service, it must include the port number as part of the HTTP request.
 But if this port number changes every time, you would need a way to update your HTTP request each time.
 Either you hardcode the port in your code and then change it each time, or you use some config file that your service reads in that contains the updated port number.
 Either way, you need to manually update either your code or a config file.

 The gradle plugin for does have a parameter that you can set for the port to use.
 But after playing around with this I discovered that it only sets the port number on the default service.
 All the other services still end up getting random port numbers.
 I cannot understand why any developer at Google would ever do this.
 This just makes no sense.

-If you really want to use the gradle plugin for running your app locally, you'll find information about it here:
+Here is some important links and info about the gradle plugin:

 > [https://cloud.google.com/appengine/docs/standard/java/tools/gradle](https://cloud.google.com/appengine/docs/standard/java/tools/gradle)
 >